-- The SEA is not participating in either one of the two State consortia that received a grant under the Race to the Top Assessment competition, and has not yet developed or administered statewide aligned, high-quality assessments that measure student growth in reading/language arts and in mathematics in at least grades 3-8 and at least once in high school in all LEAs. - i.
-Provide the SEA's plan to develop and administer annually, beginning no later than the 2014-2015 school year, statewide aligned,
+Option A Option B Option C The SEA is participating in The SEA is not The SEA has developed one of the two State participating in either one and begun annually consortia that received a of the two State consortia administering statewide grant under the Race to the that received a grant under aligned, high-quality Top Assessment the Race to the Top assessments that measure competition.
+Assessment competition, student growth in and has not yet developed reading/language arts and i.
+Attach the State's or administered statewide in mathematics in at least Memorandum of aligned, high-quality grades 3-8 and at least once Understanding (MOU) assessments that measure in high school in all LEAs. under that competition. student growth in (Attachment 6) reading/language arts and i.
+Attach evidence that the in mathematics in at least SEA has submitted these grades 3-8 and at least once assessments and in high school in all LEAs. academic achievement standards to the i.
+Provide the SEA's plan Department for peer to develop and review or attach a administer annually, timeline of when the beginning no later than SEA will submit the the 2014-2015 school assessments and year, statewide aligned, academic achievement